yamanalrifaii/AI-Data-Analyst/README.md

-# AI Data Analysis Agent
+# AskData: AI Data Analysis Agent

 This is an AI data analysis Agent built using the Agno Agent framework and Openai's gpt-4o model.
 This agent helps users analyze their data - csv, excel files through natural language queries, powered by OpenAI's language models and DuckDB for efficient data processing.